 2.11.1.
 "Tyre for use in severe snow conditions" means a snow tyre or a special use tyre whose tread pattern, tread compound or construction is specifically designed to be used in severe snow conditions and that conforms to Regulation No. 117.

 2.11.1.1.
-"Ice grip tyre" means a class C1 snow tyre that is classified as tyre for use in severe snow conditions additionally designed to be used on road surfaces covered with ice and conforming to Regulation No. 117.
+"Ice grip tyre" means a class C1 snow tyre that is classified as a tyre for use in severe snow conditions, additionally designed to be used on road surfaces covered with ice and conforming to Regulation No. 117.

 2.12.
 "Special use tyre" means a tyre intended for mixed use both on- and off-road or for other special duty.
 These tyres are primarily designed to initiate and maintain the vehicle in motion in off-road conditions.